By Theresa Harding

 This post contains affiliate links, which means I may receive a commission at no cost to you if you click a link to make a purchase.

-A borderline personality disorder is an illness which is associated with mood swings, change in behavior and how one perceives themselves.
-It is a serious condition which has on many occasions been connected to suicides and depression.
+Mental health and anxiety are relative, as a borderline personality disorder is an illness that is associated with mood swings, change in behavior, and how one perceives themselves.
+It is a serious condition that has on many occasions been connected to suicides and depression.
 Appropriate ways to improve your mental health with this condition is through the management of factors like anxiety, which is a major symptom.
+Essential oils are a natural way to safely give you relief.

 Essential oils, in particular, chamomile and lavender have been found to ease anxiety and depression in an individual.
 To experience positive mental health, these are administered through an application on the skin, around the chest area or palms.